P. Kenneth Peterson: Life and career

 Peterson was born in Minneapolis, Minnesota in 1915.
 He attended the University of Minnesota and after graduating worked as an insurance salesman.
 During World War II, he served in Air Combat Intelligence with the U.S. Navy.
 After the war, Peterson became involved in politics after working with Governor Luther Youngdahl.
 Peterson ran for the Minnesota House of Representatives as a Republican and won, serving four terms from January 7, 1947 to January 3, 1955.
 While serving in the legislature, Peterson earned a law degree from the William Mitchell College of Law.
 From 1950 to 1953, he also chaired the Minnesota Republican Party.

-After leaving the legislature, Peterson ran for mayor of Minneapolis.
-He won and served two terms from 1957 to 1961.
+After leaving the legislature, Peterson ran for the Minneapolis Park and Recreation Board and served as a commissioner from 1955 to 1957.
+He then ran for mayor of Minneapolis and won, serving two two-year terms from 1957 to 1961.
 His mayoralty focused on developing the city's core and demolishing neighborhoods such as the Gateway District.
 In 1960 he unsuccessfully ran for a seat in the United States Senate.
 In 1961, Peterson lost his bid for reelection to Democratic challenger Arthur Naftalin.
 In 1963, he ran for mayor again, and again lost to Naftalin.
 Peterson then entered private law practice, but also served on a number of city and state boards and commissions, and as an administrative law judge for Hennepin County, Minnesota from 1974 to 1985.

 Peterson was killed in an automobile accident in Minneapolis on December 31, 1993.